catspook/the-seed-journal/README.md

 The app is hosted by Heroku at [http://the-seed-journal.herokuapp.com](http://the-seed-journal.herokuapp.com).

 ### Note 1/24/2021:
 Requests to the API this website uses are currently down due to a dependency breaking.
-I'm currently working on a solution. - Casper
+I'm currently working on a solution.
+If you want to see what a result page looks like in the meantime, you can look at the pages for the [dwarf St. Johnswort](https://the-seed-journal.herokuapp.com/plant/hypericum-mutilum) and [dog rose](https://the-seed-journal.herokuapp.com/plant/rosa-canina).
+- Casper

 ## Building